Control of McKean--Vlasov SDEs with Contagion Through Killing at a State-Dependent Intensity: Main Results

-In the definition, we made the dependence of the controls on the number of particles explicit.
-We will adopt this notation whenever necessary to avoid confusion.

-To prove the convergence of $\epsilon_N$-optimally controlled particle systems, we will employ compactness arguments.
-Note that it is generally not possible to achieve tightness of the random variables $((X^{N, i}, \gamma^{N, i})_i, \nu^N)_N$, in particular the controls $(\gamma^{N, 1}$, \dots, $\gamma^{N, N})$, without relaxing the formulation of the control problem.
-Moreover, subsequential limits of the subprobabilities $(\nu^N)_N$ typically fail to be adapted to the filtration $\bb{F}^{W^0}$ generated by the common noise $W^0$.
-So in addition we have to consider weak solutions to the McKean--Vlasov SDE \eqref{eq:mfl}, where we allow the mean-field component $\nu$ to be adapted to a filtration which extends $\bb{F}^{W^0}$ in an appropriate sense.
+To establish the convergence of the particle system \eqref{eq:ps} to the McKean--Vlasov SDE \eqref{eq:mfl}, we will proceed through compactness arguments and subsequential convergence.
+However, to obtain the tightness of the sequence of controls $(\gamma^{N, 1}$, \dots, $\gamma^{N, N})$, we will have to embed them into a larger space with a weaker topology, leading to a relaxed formulation of the control problem.
+Moreover, subsequential weak limits of the subprobabilities $(\nu^N)_N$ typically fail to be adapted to the filtration $\bb{F}^{W^0}$ generated by the common noise $W^0$.
+So, in addition, we have to consider weak solutions to McKean--Vlasov SDE \eqref{eq:mfl}, where the mean-field component $\nu$ may be adapted to a filtration which extends $\bb{F}^{W^0}$ in an appropriate sense.
+We address these two issues in the following.